 Over time, the opiate addiction leads to impaired reasoning skills, poor problem-solving skills, problems with behavior regulation, and impaired memory.
 Physical consequences of long-term opiate addiction can include liver disease, heart problems, blood pressure problems, weight loss, and collapsed veins.

-It is recommended that an opiate addiction be treated at an inpatient treatment center.
+It is recommended that opioid abuse disorder be treated at an inpatient treatment center.
 Inpatient programs offer a safe and supportive treatment environment where the patient will live for a month or more.
 The first step is the intake process, which involves comprehensive assessments of the individual’s drug history, health history, mental health status, as well as making financial arrangements.

-The next step in the opiate rehab process is the opiate opiate detox and withdrawal phase, during which the body rids itself of the drug.
+The next step in the opiate use disorder treatment process is the opiate opiate detox and withdrawal phase, during which the body rids itself of the drug.
 A medically monitored detox will ensure that withdrawal symptoms and drug cravings are managed with medical support in a supervised environment.
 Receiving a proper detox and care will help you avoid a potential opioid overdose.

 The treatment phase of recovery involves daily therapeutic activities that include individual cognitive behavioral therapy sessions, group therapy sessions, addiction education classes, family therapy sessions, relapse prevention planning, 12-step or non 12-step recovery meetings, and an assortment of recreational activities and holistic therapies.
 As the individual begins to feel better physically they become more engaged in these therapies, which benefits them emotionally, physically, and spiritually during the recovery process.

 The Importance of Aftercare for Opioid Dependency